iyowasay/behavioral_cloning/README.md

 * Use the simulator to collect data of "good" driving behavior
 * Build a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
+* Test that the model successfully drives around the track
 * Summarize the results with a written report

 ---
 In this project, you will use what you've learned about deep neural networks and convolutional neural networks to clone driving behavior.
-You will train, validate and test a model using Keras.
-The model will output a steering angle to an autonomous vehicle.
+Here the file `drive.py` will load the trained model and use the model to make predictions on individual images in real-time and send the predicted angle back to the server via a websocket connection.
+At the end, the vehicle should be able to drive autonomously around the track without leaving the road.

 ### Preparation